Pest control, welfare and DCOs

 Animal welfare

-Animal control officers deal with most animal-related enquiries and carry out all the following tasks:
+Animal control officers manage most animal-related enquiries such as:

-• investigation of complaints of statutory nuisance caused by animals
+• Investigate complaints of statutory nuisance caused by animals

 • licensing and regulation of animal establishments